 - Fixed-term tenancies – A fixed-term tenancy lasts for a set time, like six months or one year.
 It has a start date and an end date recorded in the agreement.

-But a fixed-term tenancy automatically becomes an indefinite (periodic) tenancy when the end date is reached, unless you or the landlord gives notice to the other saying you don’t want the tenancy to continue or unless the two of you agree on something else, like another fixed-term tenancy.
+But a fixed-term tenancy automatically becomes an indefinite (periodic) tenancy when the end date is reached, unless you give notice to the landlord saying you don’t want the tenancy to continue (this has to be done 28 days before your fixed-term ends) or unless the two of you agree on something else, like another fixed-term tenancy.

 Landlords have to provide a written agreement

 Your tenancy agreement has to be in writing, and it needs to be signed by both you and the landlord.
-The landlord must give you a copy of the agreement before the tenancy starts.
+The landlord must give you a copy of the agreement with their signature on it before the tenancy starts.
 If you renew the tenancy or if there are any changes, those also have to be put in writing.

 If your tenancy agreement isn’t in writing, or if it’s written but not signed, you still have all the same minimum rights that tenants have under the Residential Tenancies Act.
 The rule that the agreement has to be in writing is there to give a tenant more protection – it doesn’t allow landlords to get around their minimum obligations under this Act by avoiding having a written agreement.